-Horseback riding teaches girls responsibility, patience, discipline, understanding, empathy, compassion, problem solving, and self-control.
-It allows girls to see the world from a different perspective (on top of a horse!) and can build their confidence and self-esteem.
-One of the most important aspects of horseback riding is showing respect for horses.
+Horseback riding teaches responsibility, patience, discipline, understanding, empathy, compassion, problem solving, and self-control.
+It allows Girl Scouts to see the world from a different perspective (on top of a horse!) and can build their confidence and self-esteem.
+Important aspects of horseback riding include showing respect for horses and learning to better understand communication between humans and animals.